ibm-cloud-docs/power-iaas/faq.md

 PowerVC does not provide capacity to support multiple language support for Client VM console feature.-->

-## How do I run Red Hat OpenShift Container Platform (OCP) on Power Systems Virtual Servers??
+## How do I run Red Hat OpenShift Container Platform (OCP) on Power Systems Virtual Servers?
 {: ocp_on_powervs}
 {: faq}